 And some photos that will show you how outstanding and peaceful the view in Oslob is:

 Mactan Island (or Maktan) was my last destination in Cebu, it is the place for the best resorts in the area.
 The island is divided in 2 basically, the municipality of Cordova and the amazing Lapu-Lapu City.
 Mactan was already a blooming settlement before the Spanish colonization on the XVI century.
 Curious facts if you’re into history like me: Fernão de Magalhães got to this island around 1521 and it was killed in battle by the warriors of Datu Lapu-Lapu (the chief of Lapu-Lapu) after getting involved in the warfare of the tribal groups of the region.
 Right now Mactan Island is a sure destination for most tourists that visits the Philippines because of its well-known resorts and magnificent beaches.
 I chose the White Sand Cebu Resort to spend the rest of my days because I found it to be the best price for a day trip over there.
 It was less than 1000php and I even got a meal+drink with this.
 Great resort and good food.
 Just remember to bring your own towel if you’re there just for the day.

-I guess this is all I can give you about the amazing Cebu Island and those 3 things to do over there.
+I guess this is all I can give you about the fantastic Cebu Island and those three things to do over there.

 If you have any questions regarding how to book everything online, just drop us a line.
 I, more than anybody, know how “booking in advance” can be a pain in the ass when we’re talking about the Philippines.